hdShang/arxiv-daily/docs/cs-CV/2025-08-25/papers/250817579v1-idu-incremental-dynamic-update-of-existing-3d-virtual-environments-w.md

 ---
 layout: default
-title: IDU: Incremental Dynamic Update of Existing 3D Virtual Environments with New Imagery Data
+title: "IDU: Incremental Dynamic Update of Existing 3D Virtual Environments with New Imagery Data"
 ---

 # IDU: Incremental Dynamic Update of Existing 3D Virtual Environments with New Imagery Data